abpio/abp-commercial-docs/en/why-abp-io-platform.md

 # Why ABP.IO Platform?

-This document aims to answer to the big question:
+This document aims to answer the big question:

 > "Why should you use the ABP.IO Platform instead of creating a new solution from scratch?"